-Kathy Walker Investigative Learning
+Kathy Walker Investigative Learning in the Early Years

 Investigative learning takes place from Kindy through to Year 2.
 It is hands-on with real life exposure to learning opportunities that is as personalised as possible.
-Investigative learning relates in meaningful and engaging ways to each child, strongly directed by the children’s interests and the range of investigations enables your child to explore in many ways that are meaningful to them, rather than having separate work for each child.
+Investigative learning relates in meaningful and engaging ways to each child, strongly directed by the children’s interests.
+The range of investigations enables each child to explore in many ways that are meaningful to them.
 This caters for all learning styles and abilities.
 The children are highly motivated to learn through opportunities to make authentic choices and an ability to move about the class.
 Active investigation enables the children to build on each other’s understandings, self-regulate, develop their creativity, promote language, cognition and social competence.